baranusluel/sentiment-cnn/index.md

 After training, we can extract the weight matrix from the hidden layer, which will be of dimensions 300 x N. If we multiply this matrix and a given word vector (which is of dimension N x 1), we will obtain a 300 x 1 embedding vector corresponding to that word.
 It makes sense that this vector would embed important contextual information about the input word.
 Due to the way the network was trained, words that appear in similar contexts will likely have similar word embedding vectors, because the network should produce a similar output context probability vector for words that appear in similar contexts.
 Thus, in the embedding space, contextually similar words will be clustered together.
 These vectors capture the semantic meaning of words, which theoretically should lessen the amount of information our predictive model must learn to classify movie review predictions accurately.

-We restrict ourselves to processing the first 500 words of every review.
+We restrict ourselves to processing the first 500 words that word2vec accounts for of every review (ignoring words not in the word2vec embedding, thus removing punctuation and obscure words, as the word2vec embedding is fairly comprehensive).
+(Further preprocessing, such as removing the least meaningful words that were common to reviews with every rating from 0 to 2, did not yield any improvements in accuracy.)

 For every review, we stack the corresponding word vectors sequentially, creating a 500 x 300 matrix.
 If a particular review contains less than 500 words, we pad the rows with zero vectors until the matrix has length 500.

-Our model categorizes reviews as positive, neutral, or negative, outputted as 3-element vectors ([1, 0, 0], [0, 1, 0], and [0, 0,1], respectively) from a linear layer.
-Based on the loss between these outputs and the correct sentiment labels, the model is optimized to predict correctly.

-The sentiment analysis model may use a convolutional neural network (CNN).
-Previous work has shown that deep learning [2][4] and CNN’s [1] can be successfully applied to natural language processing tasks.
-The final layer of the network is a softmax layer with three neurons, with the output of each corresponding to the probability that the given input review is positive, neutral, or negative.
+At the end of our pre-processing, we randomly split the dataset into training, validation and test sets at proportions of 60% / 20% / 20% respectively.
+This means our training set is composed of 3003 examples.

+### Methods

+We pass each word embedding matrix directly into a convolutional neural network.

+#### Convolutional Neural Networks (CNNs)

+CNNs are neural networks that use convolutional layers, where each layer essentially applies a sliding window kernel to the input data.
+While it is often used in computer vision on images represented as pixel matrices with small kernel sizes to capture local spatial information, they can be used in NLP as well, on documents represented as sentence matrices.
+Such applications of CNNs have been found to perform quite well in extracting useful information such as relationships between words according to previous research on sentiment analysis problems [2][4].
+In our model, our CNN kernel spans the breadth of the entire word vector (300), as we are interested in the sequential relationship between word vectors, not between segments of the same word vector.
+This is unlike traditional applications of CNNs to images, where all kernel dimensions tend to be very small.

+We used Keras to implement a CNN with the following architecture:

 TODO: What tools/library we used (Keras)